Mobirise website design software mac

 Project summary:

-Video Artist Melisande Charles (1931-2017) Collection Care Inventory Assessment project will catalog both analog and digital materials.
+Video Artist Melisande Charles (1931-2017) Media Collection Preservation project will continue to preserve and catalog both analog and digital materials.
 This project will identify instantiations of media content, determine any variations or elements of her creative workflow, compare multimedia formats and evaluate the previously converted media file validity and accuracy.
-The project will evaluate the previous visual inventories and supporting materials.
-The project will determine a strategy and recommendations for any additional digital conversion efforts.
+The preservation project will continue to improve the Master Record and project’s published finding aid.
+Based on a previous collection assessment, a list of sixty (60) analog assets have been identified for continued preservation efforts and Master Record integration.

-Knowledge, Skills and Abilities: Successful applicants will have archive management experience in moving image collection care projects, Digital Asset Management plan development and coordination, digital photo skills, online photo gallery creation, working with G-suite tools, .XLS Excel files, Open Office .ODS and .CSV text files.
+Knowledge, Skills and Abilities: For the Archive Coordinator and Collection Cataloger, successful applicants should have archive management experience in moving image collection care projects, Digital Asset Management plan development and coordination, digital photo skills, document scanning, online photo gallery creation, working with G-suite tools, Excel .XLSX Excel files, Open Office .ODT and .CSV text files.
 Preferred experience with multi-drive directory cataloging applications like NeoFinder search tool, Media-Info application, VLC and Quicktime video player apps.
-Cataloging roles should include expertise in moving images collection assessment, item level cataloging, inventory and SAA compliant Finding Aid creation.
+Cataloging roles should include expertise in moving images collection assessment, item level cataloging and inventory.
+The Video Encoding Specialist will be proficient in both media encoding and digital conversion principles and activities.
+Prior media collection encoding and file management expertise is preferred.

-Education & Experience: Advanced Degree in Library Science or a relevant academic discipline with demonstrated understanding of archives and libraries, or a combination of education and relevant experience.
-Previous experience desirable in cataloging moving image media and knowledge of videotape or film digital conversion.
+Education & Experience: Advanced Degree in Library Science or a relevant academic discipline with demonstrated understanding of archives and libraries, or a combination of education and relevant experience in media collection archiving.
+Previous experience desirable in document scanning, cataloging moving image media and knowledge of videotape or film digital conversion.

 RFQ schedule:

-Upon email receipt, MNMA will provide a link to the collection's “2016 Box level photo inventory”.
-Questions will be answered via email 3/1-3/3/23 Final Responses due March 7, 2023.
-(Resume credentials. experience, expertise, timeframe compatibility, costs estimates and hourly rates) We will be making vendor selections March 13-15, 2023.
+Upon email inquiry receipt, MNMA will provide a more in-depth task schedule and deliverables.
+Questions will be answered via email 10/1-3/2024 Final Responses due 10/15/24.
+(Resume credentials. experience, expertise, timeframe compatibility, costs estimates and hourly rates) We will be making vendor selections October 21-24, 2024.

-Archive Coordinator and Collection Cataloger roles, responsibilities and collaborations.
+Archive Coordinator , Collection Cataloger and Video Encoding Specialist roles, responsibilities and collaborations.

-5. Collection Cataloger will verify asset ID numbers, codecs, resolutions and data rates for the physical media assets, the assets previously converted to digital files and the born digital artist interview files.
-This includes matching descriptive and technical metadata of the digital file instantiations to their source analog asset IDs,
+7. Collection Cataloger will review the digital PM/AM Masters, scans, photos and updated inventory in the Master Record.
+CC will verify asset ID numbers, codecs, resolutions and data rates for the 60 new digitally converted physical media assets.
+This includes verifying descriptive and technical metadata of the digital file instantiations to their source analog asset IDs.
+Create an updated Finding Aid for publication.

-Please provide a separate bid for each position; Archive Coordinator or Collection Cataloger .
+Please provide a separate bid for each position; Archive Coordinator, Video Encoding Specialist , or Collection Cataloger .

-All Final Responses due by March 7, 2023
+All RFQ Final Responses due by October 15, 2024

 Contact information: